telesisGmbH/holzkette-frontend/README.md

-# Getting Started with Create React App
+# Frontend for Holzkette

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and React-Admin.

+> **_NOTE:_**  This repository is PUBLIC.
+That means NEVER INCLUDE ANY SECRETS such as API-Keys or Passwords in the code!

 ## Available Scripts